ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: cabled_module_scan_advanced_bus

     This attribute has been deprecated and may be removed from a future release of  NI-SWITCH.
-Use the niSwitch_RouteScanAdvancedOutput function instead.
+Use the :py:meth:`niswitch.Session.route_scan_advanced_output` function instead.

     The following table lists the characteristics of this property.